PSG and Man City to meet in Champions League group stage - RFI

 Ole Gunnar Solskjaer's side lost to Villarreal on penalties in last season's Europa League final.

+Debutants Sheriff Tiraspol of Moldova complete Group D. They have come through four qualifying ties to reach the group stage, notably knocking out Red Star Belgrade and Dinamo Zagreb.

+Erling Haaland's Borussia Dortmund will play fellow former winners Ajax as well as Sporting Lisbon and Besiktas in Group C, while Lille, Sevilla, Red Bull Salzburg and Wolfsburg make up Group G.

-The first round of group fixtures will be played on September 14 and 15.
+The first round of fixtures will be played on September 14 and 15.

+It remains to be seen if UEFA will lift its blanket ban on away fans attending matches in European competition.

+Pressure group Football Supporters Europe this week called for UEFA to reconsider, saying "guidelines on away fans should be decided on a case-by-case basis in line with the local public health situation".

 © 2021 AFP